Katheesh/live-class/README.md

-# This application developed on Twilio Hackathon using Twilio API + Vue.js + nodejs
+# This application has been developed on Twilio Hackathon using Twilio API + Vue.js + nodejs

 ## Requirements